Thomas Needham, 6th Viscount Kilmorey

 M, #33058, b.
 24 January 1687, d.
 29 January 1772

-Sir John Astley, 2nd Bt. was baptised on 24 January 1687 at Patshull, Staffordshire, England.1 He was the son of Sir Richard Astley, 1st Bt. and Henrietta Borlase.1 He married Mary Prynce, daughter of Francis Prynce and Mary Gilly, on 27 May 1711 at Tibberton, Shropshire, England.1 He died on 29 January 1772 at age 85, without surviving male issue.1 His will (dated 18 May 1771) was probated on 18 February 1772.1
+Sir John Astley, 2nd Bt. was baptised on 24 January 1687 at Patshull, Staffordshire, EnglandG.1 He was the son of Sir Richard Astley, 1st Bt. and Henrietta Borlase.1 He married Mary Prynce, daughter of Francis Prynce and Mary Gilly, on 27 May 1711 at Tibberton, Shropshire, EnglandG.1 He died on 29 January 1772 at age 85, without surviving male issue.1 His will was proven (by probate) on 18 February 1772.1

 On his death, his baronetcy became extinct.1